 Ignorance is not bliss though, and I would advise all climbers to check out the AAJ Accidents data base online, an invaluable resource when it comes to learning from lessons written in blood.

-And yes ropes do get cut (the worst case scenario really) but only by people who fuck up in some way (don’t factor in ropes are made of string and don’t like falls onto razor shape edges, or who don’t understand loose rock), or are employing a single rope when two would be better (most alpine rock climbing, where climbing like Alex Honnald on a single 9mm can be a death wish on anything but bullet proof granite).
+And yes ropes do get cut (the worst-case scenario really) but only by people who fuck up in some way (don’t factor in ropes are made of string and don’t like falls onto razor shape edges, or who don’t understand loose rock), or are employing a single rope when two would be better (most alpine rock climbing, where climbing like Alex Honnold on a single 9mm can be a death wish on anything but bulletproof granite).

-Bottom line is get yourself enough experience to know what to worry about and what to ignore.
+The bottom line is to get yourself enough experience to know what to worry about and what to ignore.
 Make sure your partners are up to scratch and if they’re not then treat them like you would Sweeney Todd giving you a shave.
-Learn about real world forces and what makes gear break (so as to avoid it), and learn how to maximise the strength of gear threw current ideas on how to use it, plus add a healthy dose of positive paranoia to what you do (a lot of people I know who got fucked up had too laid back an attitude to safety, while others where the opposite but focussed do much on what ifs and maybes that they missed the tiny real details when something bad was going to happen).
+Learn about real-world forces and what makes gear break (so as to avoid it), and learn how to maximise the strength of gear through current ideas on how to use it, plus add a healthy dose of positive paranoia to what you do (a lot of people I know who got fucked up had too laid back an attitude to safety, while others were the opposite but focussed do much on what-ifs and maybes that they missed the tiny real details when something bad was going to happen).
 So educate yourself and your partners and seek answers for yourself and understand what’s needed: read it, listen, ask and do - and you’ll know when it’s ok to to ‘bomber dude’ and when to really shit your pants!